apinf/platform/roadmap.md

 **Short term (next release of the product)**
 The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for February 2019:
-- Meteor update to 1.6 or let's see how high we get
+- Meteor update to 1.8 or let's see how high we get
 - Package updates related to Meteor update
 - New "Next" UI.
 Redesigned more simplified user flow and UI.
 It's going to be great!
+- Alpha UI support for tenant manager.

 **Medium term (9 months following next release)**
 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next 9 months after next planned release: